-Plan to replace the coolant and clean tank every 3-6 months.
+Plan to replace the coolant and clean tank every 3- 6 months, possibly more frequently in hot locations.

 COOLANT FILTER:

 The routing process produces a large quantity of metal chips.
 Most of the chips will stay in the pan, The screen on top of the coolant pail will catch what drains through.